Communities

 • For completion’s sake: Since he’s a Dragonborn, he has access to a third type of attack, a breath weapon, as described in the race stats (I assume you’re using the base PHB version, not the fancy EGW or UA versions, in which case it’s on page 32).
 This weapon works entirely differently; your sibling declares that he’s using the breath weapon, and then the creatures in range make a saving throw.
 As usual for saving-throw-based attacks, he rolls damage regardless, and the creatures take either full or half damage, depending on whether they passed or failed the DC (modified as appropriate to their vulnerabilities, immunities, resistances, or being a monk).

-#1: Initial revision by user avatar DonielF‭ · 2021-08-24T14:41:40Z (over 2 years ago)
+#1: Initial revision by user avatar DonielF‭ · 2021-08-24T14:41:40Z (about 3 years ago)

 Crossbows are ranged weapons.
 That means that on the attack roll you add your proficiency bonus and dexterity modifier, and on the damage roll you add just your dexterity modifier.
 Melee weapons are the same, except they use strength instead of dexterity.
 The two exceptions are finesse and thrown weapons.
 Finesse weapons use your choice of strength or dexterity (presumably whichever is higher, unless you’re not trying to kill your target), and thrown weapons use whatever modifier they’d get if not thrown (usually strength, unless they have finesse).